Slow Burn StudioSlow Burn Studio

 Automated checks that catch what you'd miss.

 Set constraints before generation — forbidden words, trigger topics, AI pattern avoidance.
-The AI never sees those patterns.
+The system never sees those patterns.
 After editing, run reviewers: continuity checks catch contradictions across chapters, repetition analysis flags overused beats and descriptions, and burn integrity confirms the chapter holds its target tension level.
 Constraints prevent problems.
 Reviewers find what slipped through.

 Quality — Constraints & Reviewers